k77torpedo/ForgeAndUnity/README.md

 To create a new `NetworkScene` the framework will first create an _empty_ Unity-Scene with your desired scene-name (here 'Level_1') and put a `NetworkSceneManager` in it so it can be connected to.

-Then a second - _the actual_ - scene will be created with the BuildIndex provided from the Unity-Scene-File and be merged with the other scene we created previously.
-This new scene will also be named 'Level_1' - in accordance to the Unity-Scene-File-Name.
+Then a second - _the actual_ - scene will be created with the BuildIndex provided from the Unity-Scene-File.
+This scene is to be merged with the other scene we created previously.
+The new scene will also be named 'Level_1' - in accordance to the Unity-Scene-File-Name.
 Now we have a name-collision.
 We have 2 Scenes with the name 'Level_1' that can't be merged because they both have the same name.

 # Unity Limitations
 ## NavMeshes and SceneOffset